 Bouchons Lyonnais’ typical set menus include a starter, main course, cheese, dessert and wine.

-Many Bouchons Lyonnais use the traditional white and red checkered tablecloths and bistro chairs.
+Some have traditional white and red checkered tablecloths and bistro chairs.

 Others use paper tablecloths, and some don’t even change cutlery between dishes.

 They serve red wine in the traditional Lyonnais jug and verre ballon (rounded glass).

 Bouchons are small and hugely social places; indeed, tables are set side by side, and before they know it, customers have engaged in a conversation with their neighbours.